Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 ### Best RUn Details

-Auto ML model with VotingEnsemble is considered the best model, based on the R2 metric.
+Auto ML model with VotingEnsemble is considered the best model, based on the R2 score metric.
 This has provided better score compared HD model
 So Auto Ml model is consisdered for model deployment.